 John Riewerts (04:18):

-A quick little bit about… I think it’s worth, I put in this slide just for a quick little unique value add that I personally get the pleasure of doing, which is seeing use cases across lots of different industries.
+A quick little bit about… I think it’s worth it, I put in this slide just for a quick little unique value add that I personally get the pleasure of doing, which is seeing use cases across lots of different industries.
 So personally, this is pretty fun for me, because I get to see what happens in financial services.
-I get to see how we might leverage different use cases within auto, or telecom, or CPG, or airlines, you name it.
+I get to see how we might leverage different use cases within auto, telecom, CPG, or airlines, you name it.
 And so, insurance, you name it.
 So it’s a fun, unique position that I personally sit in, and that Acxiom as a whole sits in, that we really get to play, and help our clients with a lot of different data use cases.
-We’re a part of a larger global IPG family, focusing on our clients’ brands messages to those consumers.
+We’re a part of a larger global IPG family, focusing on our clients’ brand messages to those consumers.

 Utpal Bhatt (05:31):

 Hi, great, John.
 Thanks for that introduction.
-And this is exactly why this is such a great topic for you to talk to our listeners about, because not only is Acxiom supplying the data platform to a number of industries, a number of your customers, that this architecture pattern that you have at Acxiom is getting used across a broad spectrum of industries, which makes this a very rich set of experience that you can bring to bear.
+And this is exactly why this is such a great topic for you to talk to our listeners about, because not only is Acxiom supplying the data platform to a number of industries, and a number of your customers, but this architecture pattern that you have at Acxiom is getting used across a broad spectrum of industries, which makes this a very rich set of experience that you can bring to bear.

 Utpal Bhatt (06:06):

 Thank you once again.
 So, before we get started, just a quick logistics.
-We have, in order to make this session interactive, we have a number of polls that we will be bringing up during the course of this 45 minute conversation.
+We have, in order to make this session interactive, a number of polls that we will be bringing up during the course of this 45-minute conversation.
 And, I also encourage everyone to use the chat option.
 We have folks on the Qubole team ready to answer any questions you may have.
 We will also curate some of those questions, and then save some time for John to address those questions directly.
 A quick test on the poll, can we… The first question is, now yeah, let’s see, which continent are you watching this webinar from?
 If you can take a few seconds to select the option that matches where you are physically located, that would be great.

 Utpal Bhatt (07:03):

-All right, I’m going to close the poll in 3, 2, 1 minute.
+All right, I’m going to close the poll in 3, 2, and 1 minute.
 Okay, there you go.
 Okay, we have a predominantly North American audience, no surprise.
 This is primarily because of the time zone here.
 Anyways, so let’s introduce the topic.
 This is near and dear to my heart.
 Over the years we have learned how to collect all sorts of data, and today we are collecting structured, semi-structured, and even unstructured data.